Director & Producer

 Throughout his career Greg has earned a reputation for building and managing collaborative environments that support teams committed to thoughtful, human-centered storytelling.

-Director of Photography & Editor
+Director of Photography & Lead Editor

 Timmy is a documentary filmmaker based in Los Angeles, who creates compelling stories to engage the viewer with powerful imagery and empathetic characters.
 He is drawn to the educational and non-profit world and has collaborated with organizations like UCLA, LAUSD, City Year LA, and Hope Ignites — filming, directing, and editing a range of impactful projects.